Th3T3chn0G1t/Genstone/README.md

 ```
 The application tree can be constructed from `node_t`s and the `node_handler_t`s don't at their core require any extra metadata, though an implementation of the paradigm might choose to use mappings from type to handler instead of array indices.

-So if one was to (for example) construct a traditional game "entity" in Genesis consisting of a transform, a renderer and a script - you could approach it like so:
+So if one was to (for example) construct a traditional game entity in Genesis consisting of a transform, a renderer and a script - you could approach it like so:
 ```
 // This probably wouldn't be an `enum` in a final application as it would remove some of the self-modifying capabilities of the application tree enum {